paezha/University-AI-Panel/README.md

 literacy, that is, an understanding of “the fundamental assessment concepts and procedures, and to engage in the ongoing process of adjusting instructional strategies to enrich students learning experiences”.
-There is a need for innovative approaches in assessment, but it is unlikely that AI is the tool to develop the literacy that they require.
+There is a indeed a dire need for innovative approaches in assessment, but it is unlikely that AI is the tool to develop them.

 - Immediate feedback on drafted work